Where to go on holiday in September

 For a totally healthy holiday, you could indulge in a luxury detox with in:spa retreats or join one of the UK’s leading yoga teachers a beautiful location in Italy, Crete or India, with destination yoga.

-Not strictly in the Med, but the Italian Lakes should be considered for a relaxing holiday.
+Although it’s not strictly in the Med, the Italian Lakes is one of the best holiday destinations in September.
 The mountain scenery is divine, plus you have charming hotels and a great public transport system for exploring the area.

 Mainland Italy is wonderfully quiet in September after all the Italians have gone back to work.
 Umbria is a feast of culture and natural beauty while its neighbouring region, the little known region of Le Marche, boasts charming countryside and great villas.